rshield1/quiz-me/README.md

  Open folder using you preferred text editor, run bundle install in your terminal to install the gem dependencies.
 Note: There may be cases where you will have to update the dependencies.

- Locally run a server using the rails command "rails s" which will create a localhost:3000 port for you database.
-Open this port in your preferred internet browser
+ Locally run a server using the rails command "rails s" which will create a localhost:3000 port for your backend database.
+Open this port in your google chrome

- This will locally run the server where you use API data from you backend.
+ This will locally run the server where you will use API data from your backend.

- Cd into the front-end folder and open the index.html file using your browser
+ Cd into the front-end folder named "front-end" and open the index.html file using your browser

  Enjoy the quiz app!!